This is a 4 part reference guide to getting started with Vagrant, VVV and WordPress.

 Install VVV – Varying Vagrant Vagrants

-If you are comfortable with Git you can clone the repo locally, otherwise download the zip archive from GitHub VVV-master.zip to your downloads directory, unzip it and rename it to ‘VVV’.
+If you are comfortable with Git you can clone the repo locally, otherwise download the zip archive from GitHub VVV-develop.zip to your downloads directory, unzip it and rename it to ‘VVV’.
 You can leave it in Downloads or move it to another location.
+The ‘develop’ branch is actually the latest VVV2 version, the ‘master’ branch is the previous version.

-I would recommend making the install in your home directory – to get to your home directory just run cd on the command line.
+I would recommend making the install in a folder in your home directory – to get to your home directory just run cd on the command line.

-To Git clone VVV on your local machine:
+To clone the github repo VVV on your local machine:

 git clone https://github.com/Varying-Vagrant-Vagrants/VVV.git